 The assessment for the pre-appointment stage is carried out by the Human Resources department and the person's proposed manager in the Company.
 Where the appointment is to a Board, the proposed appointee is also interviewed by one or more independent non-executive directors.
 In this case, the assessment will take account of the qualifications, knowledge and experience already existing within these bodies in order to ensure an appropriate diversity of these attributes among management.
 The ongoing assessments of suitability are carried out through the annual review and appraisal process.
-Senior Managers and Certification Staff undergo annual DBS checks, and the latter will be annually assessed as Fit and Proper by the Company and issued with a certificate to that effect.
-Fit and Proper checks take account of personal conduct, objectives, DBS checks, and qualifications and other learning.
+Senior Managers and Certification Staff undergo annual screening which includes Credit Checks, DBS check, Directorships search and Global Sanctions Screening.
+In addition, Certification Staff will be annually assessed as Fit and Proper by the Company and issued with a certificate to that effect.
+Fit and Proper checks take account of personal conduct, objectives, screening checks, qualifications and other learning.